 The Blodgett Endowment honors Terrell Blodgett, LBJ School professor emeritus, with a lifelong dedication to professional city management.
 Professor Blodgett earned a master’s degree in public administration from Syracuse University.
-He has worked as city manager of Garland and Waco and assistant city manager of Austin.
+He has worked as city manager of Garland and Waco, and as assistant city manager of Austin.
 Professor Blodgett received an appointment at the LBJ School in 1982, where he taught until 1995.
-Upon retirement, Blodgett spent thirteen years as the LBJ School's first Mike Hogg Professor in Urban Management.
+Upon retirement, Blodgett spent 13 years as the LBJ School's first Mike Hogg Professor in Urban Management.
 For more information about the Blodgett Fellowship, visit the fellows page.
 This fellowship provides a $4,500 summer internship fellowship, a $4,500 fall fellowship and $3,000 toward travel to designated professional conferences.

 This fellowship honors the late Paul Leventhal, who advocated tirelessly for the protection of the United States and the world from the proliferation of nuclear weapons and the materials and technology to make such weapons.
 Mr. Leventhal worked as an aide in the Senate from 1972 to 1981 and was instrumental in the passage of many landmark pieces of nuclear legislation.
 This fellowship is made possible by the LBJ School’s Nuclear Proliferation Prevention Project (NPPP).

 Criteria: "Funds distributed from this endowment will provide an internship or apprenticeship stipend to… fund work inside a public policy organization, federal government office, or think tank that advances policy in the area of international and nuclear security."

 - A minimum of 50 percent of the student's internship time must be spent working on issues that focus on reducing the risks of nuclear nonproliferation and nuclear terrorism, or associated weapons of mass destruction.

 - The student must engage in a project that is mutually beneficial to the organization and to the student's academic and professional goals.